 You can also download the specific data set associated with each interactive data visualization by using the download button on each of the pages listed below.

-You can download the full data set as a spreadsheet file, including all the budgeting practice indicator results, budgeting category grades and grade distributions for all 50 states for fiscal years 2015-2017 plus 3-year averages, by using the 'Download Data' button at the top right of this page.
+You can download the full data set as a spreadsheet file, including all the budgeting practice indicator results, budgeting category grades and grade distributions for all 50 states for fiscal years 2015-2019 plus 5-year averages, by using the 'Download Data' button at the top right of this page.

-These spending decisions are appropriate and necessary issues for political debate and decision.
-The Great Recession and the relatively slow growth of the US economy in recent years have intensified budgetary pressures in many states.
-Faced with constitutional, statutory, or customary requirements for annually balanced budgets, a large number of states have been forced to reduce or reallocate spending.
+While states benefited mightily from the longest economic recovery since the mid-nineteenth century, their advances were often tempered by deeply rooted fiscal challenges.
+Faced with constitutional, statutory, or customary requirements for annually balanced budgets, many states were forced to reduce or reallocate spending even amid the recovery in GDP and tax revenues.
 The potential to defer or obfuscate in making these adjustments is very real.
 That is why the need for comprehensive and accurate accounting and transparent reporting of the financial positions of individual states is even more compelling.

-In a report released in November 2017, Truth and Integrity in State Budgeting: What is the Reality? covering all fifty states over the fiscal years of 2015 through 2017, the Volcker Alliance focuses on five critical areas that explain methods used to achieve budgetary balance, as well as how budgets and other financial information are disclosed to the public.
+In Truth and Integrity in State Budgeting: Preparing for the Storm, a report released in March 2021 covering all fifty states during fiscal 2015 through 2019, the Volcker Alliance focuses on five critical areas that explain methods used to achieve budgetary balance, as well as how budgets and other financial information are disclosed to the public.
 States were given grades of A to D-minus for their procedures in:

 In addition to assigning grades, the Volcker Alliance proposes a set of best budgeting practices for policymakers to follow.

-Critical to this work has been the cooperation of eleven universities, each with a demonstrably strong interest in public service education and particularly in the management of state and local governments.
+Critical to this work has been the cooperation of eight universities, each with a strong interest in public finance and public service education.
+Research was conducted by professors and graduate students at City University of New York; Florida International University; Georgia State University; University of California, Berkeley; University of Kentucky; the Chicago and Springfield campuses of University of Illinois; and University of Utah.
 The Alliance hopes to assist schools of public policy and administration by helping to widen the scope of research in the areas of public budgeting and finance while training students looking toward careers in state and local governments.
 The universities’ research efforts were augmented by Volcker Alliance staff, data consultants at Municipal Market Analytics, and special project consultants Katherine Barrett and Richard Greene.